 top of page

-The 10 Most Common Causes of Lameness in Pleasure Horses
+Common Causes of Lameness in Horses: 10 Problems Pleasure Horse Owners Should Know

 Learn the 10 most common causes of lameness in pleasure horses, based on clinical prevalence in general equine practice